Quest Magazine - Home

 How do I become a close protection officer?

-The SIA Close Protection Licence allows its holder to legally work as a close protection operative or bodyguard in the UK.
-It is required for those ‘guarding one or more individuals against assault or against injuries that might be suffered in consequence of the unlawful conduct of others.
-This applies if your services are supplied for the purposes of or in connection with any contract to a consumer.’
-Licensing will include a criminal records check; operating without the correct licence is a criminal offence.
-You can find full details of licence types, and licensable roles and activities (including CP) on the SIA website – this is the best source of in-depth and up-to-date information on the qualifications, licensing and training required to work in this industry.
-When you’re ready to go, click here for more info and to start your licence application.
+To become a Close Protection Officer (CPO), you need to obtain the SIA Close Protection Licence, which permits you to work legally as a CPO or bodyguard in the UK.
+This licence is required for those guarding one or more individuals against assault or injuries that might be suffered due to the unlawful conduct of others.
+The licensing process includes a criminal records check, and operating without the correct licence is a criminal offence.
+You can find comprehensive details about licence types, licensable roles and activities (including Close Protection) on the SIA website.

-These days, the role of CPO extends past the perceived impression of simply providing protection from attackers, with many roles now looking for a range of additional qualifications and experience a close protection grounding can bring.
-Gaining additional qualifications in health and safety, enhanced medical qualifications such as Medicine in Remote Areas (MIRA), which is endorsed by the Royal College of Surgeons, will make you more attractive to both employers and clients.
+In today’s world, the role of a CPO extends beyond simply providing protection from attackers.
+Many roles now seek a range of additional qualifications and experiences that a grounding in close protection can provide.
+Gaining additional qualifications in health and safety, as well as enhanced medical qualifications such as Medicine in Remote Areas (MIRA), endorsed by the Royal College of Surgeons, can make you more attractive to both employers and clients.

-Consider enhancing your skills and knowledge in other areas too, such as project management (PRINCE2 or equivalent), risk management or even training qualifications, such as the level 3 Award in Education and Training, and Certificate for Deliverers of Conflict Management.
-All of these will go towards promoting you as a highly skilled, diverse and employable security professional, enabling you to demonstrate to potential employers that you have more than an SIA licence, have invested in yourself and developed beyond the general baseline of industry requirements.
+Furthermore, consider enhancing your skills and knowledge in other areas.
+For instance, project management qualifications (like PRINCE2 or equivalent), risk management qualifications, or even training qualifications such as the Level 3 Award in Education and Training6, and Certificate for Deliverers of Conflict Management.
+These qualifications can promote you as a highly skilled, diverse, and employable security professional.
+They enable you to demonstrate to potential employers that you have more than an SIA licence and that you have invested in yourself and developed beyond the general baseline of industry requirements.

 FACTFILE